-The Freshman Second Language Program (FSL) at Suffolk University leads to a bachelor's degree and provides students with the opportunity to improve their English fluency and proficiency while earning academic credit and preparing for study in a university setting.
+The Freshman Second Language Program (FSL) at Suffolk University leads to a bachelor's degree and provides students with the opportunity to earn academic credit in a supportive environment.

-In addition, the FSL Program Coordinator works with each student to choose one course per semester in their major program of study.
-While each class in the FSL Program is offered for credit, the number of credits that may apply toward a degree will depend on the student's chosen major.
+In addition, the FSL Program Coordinator works with each student to choose courses in their major program of study.
+While each class in the FSL Program is offered for credit, the way in which the credits apply toward a degree will depend on the student's chosen major.

 - An application for undergraduate admission